 Getting good sleep can help manage stress, reduce anxiety, and support healthy brain function.
 Prioritizing a regular sleep schedule to get the full benefits, such as muscle repair and memory consolidation.
 A good night’s sleep is a gateway to improving mood, reducing stress, and increasing resilience.

-When you get a good night’s rest, your body naturally reduces the levels of cortisol and other stress hormone.
+When you get a good night’s rest, your body naturally reduces the levels of cortisol and other stress hormones.
 Stress can lead to sleep deprivation and chronic stress can lead to more serious problems like insomnia, sleep apnea, and other sleep disorders.

 Stress-induced sleep apnea increases cortisol hormone and long-term continuous release of stress hormones can be a risk to your health.
 Stress and sleep are so closely tied to each other that understanding and addressing one of these issues can often lead to improvements for the other.